Faculty of Engineering

 • the complexity of solving general (large) systems of equations

-Apprentices will be introduced to the properties of materials, the main failure mechanisms which a designer will be concerned with and the core high and low-value manufacturing processes used in engineering applications.
+Apprentices are introduced to the properties of materials, the main failure mechanisms which a designer will be concerned with and the core high and low-value manufacturing processes used in engineering applications.

-Apprentices will be taught the skills required to design, develop, validate and verify code solutions applied to engineering systems.
+Apprentices are taught the skills required to design, develop, validate and verify code solutions applied to engineering systems.

 Apprentices will be introduced to key concepts, including: